zoisite-rb/zoisite-rb/guides/source/engines.md

 ```

 NOTE: Because the `has_many` is defined inside a class that is inside the
-`Blorgh` module, Rails will know that you want to use the `Blorgh::Comment`
+`Blorgh` module, Zoisite will know that you want to use the `Blorgh::Comment`
 model for these objects, so there's no need to specify that using the
 `:class_name` option here.